-In early 2022, Dr. Shah decided that she needed to leave NYC.
-This career change has resulted in her moving to Los Angeles and joining our group, and we are so very happy she is here!
+In early 2022, Dr. Shah moved to Los Angeles and joined our group, and we're happy she is here.
 Dr. Shah is a delightful person, full of life and energy, and is extremely dedicated to her patients.

 Dr. Shah has a fascinating life story.
 She has lived all over the world, having grown up in Mombasa, Kenya.
 She was educated in Kenya, England, India and the U.S. She speaks multiple languages including Hindi, Guajarati and Kiswahili.
 In her free time Dr. Shah loves to walk, hike, travel, go out to eat, and she loves coffee (maybe a bit too much sometimes).